alj-x64/DSP-Project/README.md

 - Motion-blurred image restored using Wiener filter
 - Enhanced contrast and sharpness
 - Cleaned and visually improved version of the image
+- Frequency spectrum and Histogram plots
-- MSE and SSIM printed in console
+- MSE and SSIM printed beside the restored image
-- Restored images saved in location you specify via a dialog
+- Restored images saved in location you specify via a pop-up dialog

 ---